Suspect Commits

 - Branch (required) - The default branch of your code we fall back to if you don't have commit tracking set up.

-, and leave Source Code Root empty.
+and the Source Code Root to flask/src/

 The first frame in the stack trace is considered suspect when looking at them top-down.
 If the first frame is not in-app, the next frame is considered suspect.